designbright/ReactPortfolioApp/README.md

+# ReactPortfolioApp

+TO DO:
+Finalize and code individ portfolio layout
+Finish Contact Page
+Add images to footer

 Getting Started

 To get started you will need to use create-react-app to quickly scaffold a project.
 You should migrate your components into a components folder in the src directory and the styles into a styles folder in the src directory.
 Link up all pages to make sure they working and test using npm run start in the console, use Ctrl+c to exit.